nielskrijger/douane/README.md

 **Tips:**

-* If the context value is an incorrect type, `null` or `undefined` you should fail the validation.
+* If the context value is an incorrect type, null or undefined you should fail the validation.
 If you need optional parameters use `.optional()` as the first validation check.
+* All validator arguments are always mandatory as the final (optional) argument is interpreted as an error message override.

 # Custom sanitizer